ritvaa/dotnet-basic-recruting-app/README.md

 - Visual Studio 2022/Visual Studio Code/JetBrains Rider

 # Application
-The application is a simple Web Api that is responsible for managing static data of sports, such as teams, locations and so on.
+The application is a simple Web Api that is responsible for managing static sports data, such as teams, locations and so on.

 ## Challenge
 The task will be divided into two parts: